 Embedded Network Manager

-The ENM must be formally accredited by AEMO, a rigorous and extensive process that ensures that the ENM can deliver the technical and financial management support to the customers they serve in the embedded networks they manage.
-The role of the accredited Embedded Network Manager is to overview the network, and assist its customers to go “on-market" if this is the option they choose.
+AEMO must formally accredit the ENM through a rigorous and extensive process that ensures that the ENM can deliver the technical and financial management support to the customers they serve in the Embedded Network s they manage.
+The role of the accredited Embedded Network Manager is to oversee the network and assist its customers in going "on-market" if that is the option they choose.
 An "on-market" customer receives electricity from a retailer of their choice that is not the operator of the Embedded Network.
 To do this, they must have a National Meter Identifier (NMI), which the ENM creates and allocates to the property.

 Energy On is an accredited Embedded Network Manager.
-With many years’ experience in the operation of embedded networks, it was a natural step for us to become an ENM.
-With this accreditation, we can not only assist the networks we already operate, but we can also help other embedded networks manage their regulatory compliance obligations, while assisting customers within their networks to become on-market.
+With many years of experience in Embedded Network s, it was a natural step for us to become an ENM.
+With this accreditation, we can not only assist the networks we already operate but also help other Embedded Network s manage their regulatory compliance obligations while assisting customers within their networks to become on-market.